 Ballot:

 Mechanical properties – Dry bending strength and stiffness in both the along and across directions, and redry (cycled in accordance with Section 7.16, Single Cycle Test, of PS 2) bending strength in the along direction (Section 7.6, Small Static Bending Test, of PS 2), of the product qualified under structural performance (Section 5.2 of this standard) shall be established in accordance with PS 2 or CSA O325.
+In addition, the edgewise bending strength and modulus of elasticity shall be tested in accordance with Section 6.6 and shall meet the values specified in Table 3.

 Ballot Item 2016-2-08: Add new Tables A2 and A2A as proposed